CYBER SECURITY: NON-PROFIT

 At POWERNET, we support non-profit's by offering a 50% discount on all of our service cost.
 We know a non-profit can not afford the standard rate, but need the services of a cyber security management team.
 We have years of cyber security management, expertise in helping you identify your policies & procedure, focus on potential vulnerabilities and implement sound data breach prevention practices for effectively securing your sensitive information.

 What are cyber criminals after when they target non-profits?

 Nonprofit organizations handle volumes of sensitive data every day.
 From donor information to client financial records, and confidential emails, nonprofit organizations are the keepers of data that is extremely valuable—especially on the black market.
 Nonprofit organizations must now fend off ever-present cyber attacks—the threat of cyber criminals.
-POWERNET will act as your CIO / CISO through our Concierge CIO / CISO Management Solutions.
-We also have other Cyber Security Solutions and Managed IT solutions that your non-profit can benefit from.
+POWERNET will act as your CIO / CISO through our CIO Consulting Solutions.
+We also have other Cyber Security GRC and Managed Technology Solutions that your non-profit can benefit from.

 Cyber Security must be addressed at the most senior levels

 With your limited resources, keeping secure is often overlooked.
 But nonprofit cyber security needs should be top of mind.
 Nonprofits store a ton of personal information online.
 Information such as donor data, credit card information, staff employment and health insurance.
 Imagine how your donors would feel about sharing any information, were there a breach in cyber security putting them at risk.
 In many organizations, cyber security has been treated primarily as a technology issue.
 Most respondents believe that Executive Directors have too little understanding of the cyber security risks and business implications to discuss the trade-offs for investment, risk, and user behavior.
 A few institutions have started to make cyber security a key part of business strategy rather than technology governance.